 The Difference between Local SEO and Organic SEO

 Local SEO is a search engine optimization strategy that ranks a website in Google for locations near a business.
 In contrast, Organic SEO is all about ranking a site in Google without any geographic restrictions.
 One of the significant benefits of using Local SEO is that it can help drive traffic to a business faster than other methods.
-The critical difference between local SEO and organic SEO is understanding the user intent behind each search query.
+The critical difference between local SEO and organic SEO is natural search engine ranking and understanding the user intent behind each search query.

 Local SEO has a Geographical Component, while Organic SEO is Not Locally Based

 Organic SEO and Local SEO both use search engine optimization (SEO) to increase visibility, site authority and generate website traffic, but they go about it in different ways.
 Organic SEO involves ranking a website site for keywords that potential customers might be searching for, no matter where they are located.
 Local SEO strategy focuses on locations near a specific business location.
 Local search results send visitors to a brick-and-mortar store to buy products.
 If someone Googles “keyword here near me,” they may see organic SEO results for local or nationally ranked positions instead of strictly local positions.
 Both strategies rely on keyword relevance within a market or industry and provide web users with pages that contain valuable information.